rhk7913/archlinux.github.io/index.md

 certutil -hashfile archlinux-2022.10.01-x86_64.iso SHA256
 ```

-After running the PowerShell command, return to the Arch Linux downloads website and locate the checksums section under HTTP Direct Downloads.
+After running the PowerShell commands, return to the Arch Linux downloads page and locate the checksums section under HTTP Direct Downloads.
 Compare the resulting hash from PowerShell to the checksum on the website.

 If the hashes match, the integrity of the file has been verified and you are able to proceed to the installation process.
 If they don't match, the .iso file may be corrupted and you may need to install another .iso file to install.